-Wellbeing support for students and parents
+Wellbeing support services for children, young people and parents/carers:

 Shropshire Council General Enquiries can signpost you to different types of support in our area 03456789000.

 Shropshire Council Social Care First Point of Contact is for adults who require first time help, support or advice about social care 0345 678 9044 (Monday to Thursday, 8.45am to 5pm, and on Friday from 8.45am to 4pm).
 For emergency calls, you can still call the out of hours service on 0345 678 9040.
 First Point of Contact.

 Beam are an emotional health and wellbeing drop-in service for young people under 25 years old who are registered with a GP in Shropshire, Telford or Wrekin.
 Their team of experienced wellbeing practitioners and volunteers will listen to whatever is troubling you; recommend strategies and techniques that aim to make life easier; give practical suggestions and advice and provide a listening ear if you have something you want to get off your chest.
 BEAM Shropshire, Telford and Wrekin.

 Kooth offers free online mental health and wellbeing support to young people aged 11-25 years in Shropshire, Telford & Wrekin via any internet accessible device.
 Kooth provides an opportunity to interact in a supportive way with other young people as well as receive support from a team of qualified counsellors.
 Kooth.

 Kooth also provide wellbeing support package specifically for farming families across England & Wales, as part of a partnership with Royal Agricultural Benevolent Institution (RABI).
 This information sheet provides further details.

 Young Minds has information, tips and advice to help improve emotional health and wellbeing of children and young people in the UK.
 Whether you want to understand more about how you’re feeling and find ways to feel better, or you want to support someone who’s struggling, they can help.
 YoungMinds.